aurelienog/aurelienog/README.md

 ![](https://img.shields.io/badge/Backend%20Focus-6f42c1?)
 ![](https://img.shields.io/badge/42%20Student-000000?)

-I'm a software developer currently studying at **42**, where I'm building a strong foundation in algorithms, data structures and software engineering through hands-on projects.
+I'm a software developer currently studying at **42**, building a strong foundation in algorithms, data structures and software engineering through hands-on projects.

 Before joining 42, I completed a **MERN Stack** bootcamp and independently developed and deployed a production website for a family business using **Next.js** and **TypeScript**.